Dynamics of finite inhomogeneous particle systems with exclusion interaction: Main results

 \begin{theorem} Let $N \in \N$ and suppose that~\eqref{ass:positive-rates} holds.
 Then Algorithm~\ref{alg:partition} below produces the unique partition $\Theta$ featuring in Theorem~\ref{thm:main}. \end{theorem}

-\begin{remarks} \phantomsection \begin{myenumi}[label=(\alph*)] \item If $\vert\Theta^\kappa\vert =1$ at any point, then {\sc Step 3} will terminate the algorithm; thus whenever {\sc Step 3} is executed, one has $n = \vert \Theta^\kappa \vert \geq 2$.
+\begin{remarks} \phantomsection \begin{myenumi}[label=(\alph*)] \item If $\vert\Theta^\kappa\vert =1$ at any point, then {\sc Step 3} will terminate the algorithm; thus whenever {\sc Step 2} is executed, one has $n = \vert \Theta^\kappa \vert \geq 2$.
 Similarly, the set $J$ in {\sc Step 4} will always be non-empty. \item The merger executed in {\sc Step 4} reduces by one the number of parts in the partition, so Algorithm~\ref{alg:partition} will terminate in at most $N$ iterations. \item One can in fact perform the merger in {\sc Step 4} at \emph{every} $j \in J$, rather than picking just one; this follows from Theorem~\ref{thm:block-merge} below.
-However, for simplicity of presentation we only perform a single pairwise merger per iteration in the description above. \item The algorithm of Goodman and Massey~\cite[p.~863]{GM84} is similar, in that it also requires at most $N$ steps, while each step requires inverting a matrix, which, in our case, is tridiagonal.
-The `speeds' that underpin Algorithm~\ref{alg:partition} are absent in the general Jackson framework. \end{myenumi} \end{remarks}
+However, for simplicity of presentation we only perform a single pairwise merger per iteration in the description above. \item The algorithm of Goodman and Massey~\cite[p.~863]{GM84} is similar, in that it also requires at most $N$ steps, while each step requires inverting a matrix, which, in our case, is tridiagonal and so provides formulas comparable to~\eqref{eq:hv-l-m}; the sequence of cloud mergers in Algorithm~\ref{alg:partition} is a little more adapted to the linear structure of our setting. \end{myenumi} \end{remarks}

 The proofs of Theorem~\ref{thm:main} and~\ref{thm:algorithm} are given in Section~\ref{sec:proofs} below.
 Next we state several corollaries to these two results: the proofs of these also appear in Section~\ref{sec:proofs}.
 The first two corollaries pertain to the extreme cases of a single stable cloud, and a system in which each particle constitutes its own stable cloud.